Table of contents

 A token is a digital asset established on a blockchain that already exists.
 Tokens represent digital and physical assets and interact with decentralized applications (Dapps).

-P2P refers to a network of two or more computers that communicate directly without a central server or entity.
+P2P is a network of two or more computers communicating directly without a central server or entity.

 People inhabit the metaverse as avatars in a speculative or emergent networked online universe with digitally permanent environments.